 - Remove skin, bone, and chop the chicken into spoon-sized pieces.

-- Season the chicken with oregano and a teaspoon of salt.
+- Season the chicken with oregano and 1 teaspoon of salt.

 - Heat the oil in a pot over medium heat, add the chicken and brown.

-- Add 1 qrt of water, garlic and vegetable broth and bring to a boil.
+- Add water, garlic and vegetable broth and bring to a boil.